Truth and Reconciliation

 The City of Fort Saskatchewan is committed to Truth and Reconciliation.
 We recognize the need to support all Indigenous communities, understand the truth of Canada’s colonial history, and celebrate and uplift Indigenous voices, culture, and tradition.

-In March 2021, City Council expressed support for Truth and Reconciliation work in Fort Saskatchewan at a municipal level.
-Council directed Administration to continue researching and consulting with Indigenous stakeholders for the remainder of 2021 and to prepare a plan for consideration with the 2022 budget deliberations.
+In March 2021, City Council expressed support for Truth and Reconciliation work in Fort Saskatchewan at a municipal level and directed administration to continue researching and consulting with Indigenous partners.

 Get Involved

 If you would like to share insights or ideas or join in the learning, we would love to hear from you.
-Please contact Jessica Weller, Culture & Heritage Supervisor, at jweller@fortsask.ca.
+Please contact Amber Grant at agrant@fortsask.ca.

 Information on Residential Schools